toxinu/sofart/README.rst

 Sofart
 ======

-Quick and dirty python embedded and non-relationnal database.
+Python embedded and non-relationnal database.

 For production and test, heavly inspired by `Mongodb <http://www.mongodb.org/>`_.